Sub-Saharan Africa: Major cities

 Sub-Saharan Africa has several large cities.
 Lagos is a city in the Nigerian state of Lagos.
 The city, with its adjoining conurbation, is the most populous in Nigeria, and the second-most populous in Africa after Cairo, Egypt.
 It is one of the fastest-growing cities in the world, and also one of the most populous urban agglomerations.
 Lagos is a major financial centre in Africa; this megacity has the highest GDP, and also houses Apapa, one of the largest and busiest ports on the continent.

 Dar es Salaam is the former capital of, as well as the most populous city in, Tanzania; it is a regionally important economic centre.
 It is located on the Swahili coast.

 Johannesburg is the largest city in South Africa.
 It is the provincial capital and largest city in Gauteng, which is the wealthiest province in South Africa.
 While Johannesburg is not one of South Africa's three capital cities, it is the seat of the Constitutional Court.
 The city is located in the mineral-rich Witwatersrand range of hills, and is the centre of a large-scale gold and diamond trade.

 Nairobi is the capital and the largest city of Kenya.
 The name comes from the Maasai phrase Enkare Nyrobi, which translates to "cool water", a reference to the Nairobi River which flows through the city.
 The city is popularly referred to as the Green City in the Sun.

 Other major cities in sub-Saharan Africa include Abidjan, Cape Town, Kinshasa, Luanda, Mogadishu and Addis Ababa.

 Economy

-In the mid-2010s, private capital flows to sub-Saharan Africa – primarily from the BRICs, private-sector investment portfolios, and remittances – began to exceed official development assistance.As of 2011, Africa is one of the fastest developing regions in the world.
+In the mid-2010s, private capital flew to sub-Saharan Africa – primarily from members of BRICS, private-sector investment portfolios, and remittances – began to exceed official development assistance.

+As of 2011, Africa is one of the fastest developing regions in the world.
 Six of the world's ten fastest-growing economies over the previous decade were situated below the Sahara, with the remaining four in East and Central Asia.
-Between 2011 and 2015, the economic growth rate of the average nation in Africa is expected to surpass that of the average nation in Asia.
-Sub-Saharan Africa is by then projected to contribute seven out of the ten fastest growing economies in the world.
-According to the World Bank, the economic growth rate in the region had risen to 4.7% in 2013, with a rate of 5.2% forecasted for 2014.
+According to the World Bank, the economic growth rate in the region had risen to 4.7% in 2013.
 This continued rise was attributed to increasing investment in infrastructure and resources as well as steady expenditure per household.